 Home Farm Primary School aims to support learners to meet life’s challenges and offers opportunities to develop potential.
 The ethos of the school is based on mutual respect and consideration for others.
 In accordance with this ethos, we pledge to respect the equal human rights of all our pupils; to educate them about equality; and to respect the equal rights of our staff and other members of the school community.
 Our Equalities Plan sets out details of how we reflect our commitment to equality in relation to teaching and learning; the curriculum; the provision of guidance and support; behaviour and attendance; our partnership with parents and pupils, admissions and premises.
 It also includes our Accessibility Plan.
 The latest version was approved in June 2019.
 Download a copy of our Equalities Plan here.

-Home Farm Primary School admits 30 children into the Foundation Stage Class each year.
+Home Farm Primary School admits 60 children into the Foundation Stage Class each year.
 After an induction period, all pupils begin their reception year at Home Farm in September.
-Our Admissions arrangements are determined by Essex County Council and you can find further details on the Essex County Council website here.
+You can find further details of our admissions arrangements here.

 All the education we provide during normal school hours is at no charge to pupils.
 We do not charge for any activity undertaken as part of the National Curriculum, with the exception of some individual or small-group music tuition alongside any curriculum activity that may enhance the standard provision such as visiting theatres, gardening or science etc. You can find further information about this in our Charging Policy, approved in November 2018..